open/close all folders

 - Tattoo as Character Type: Has "cauchemar" and "araignée du soir" (French for "nightmare" and "evening spider", respectively) tattooed in black, scary-looking letters on her right forearm.

-- Tattooed Crook: Is a cold-blooded assassin with a giant spider tattoo on her back, two French spider-themed tattoos on her forearm and (as her Cote D'azur skin shows) a Talon tattoo on her left thigh.
-Confirmed in a spray that she didn't have those tattoos back when she was the completely innocent Amélie.
+- Tattooed Crook: Is a cold-blooded assassin with a giant spider tattoo on her back, two French spider-themed tattoos on her forearm, and (as her Cote D'azur skin shows) a Talon tattoo on her left thigh.
+It's confirmed in a spray that she didn't have those tattoos back when she was the completely innocent Amélie.

 - Tragic Villain: As much as she revels in the pain and grief she's inflicted as the world's most notorious assassin, the road she took to get there was not one she took willingly.
 Even in a cast full of people who have been shaped by hardship and misfortune, her backstory involves a level of deeply personal tragedy that is particularly gut-wrenching: guilty of nothing other than being married to their most persistent nemesis, she was torn away from her life by Talon and twisted through unspeakable means into a monster designed specifically to remove their enemies, starting with her own husband.
 It's little wonder she behaves the way she does; she literally has nothing left to lose, and her circumstances have effectively denied her any recourse to be anything else.
 Although she's undeniably left a trail of ruined lives behind her, it's important to remember that trail begins with herself.